capawesome-team/capacitor-plugins/packages/app-shortcuts/README.md

 get() => Promise<GetResult>
 ```

-Get all app shortcuts.
+Retrieves the list of all app shortcuts currently set on the device.

+This method returns a structured result containing the shortcuts information.

-Only available on Android and iOS.
+Available only on Android and iOS platforms.

 **Returns:** <code>Promise&lt;<a href="#getresult">GetResult</a>&gt;</code>